 It's hard to say what part of "Blue Eyes" stood out so much in Willie's career.
 It could have just been perfect timing, after all.
 But the song struck a chord with people.
 And it was familiar.

 Fred Rose wrote the song, and a handful of country greats took a stab at it.
-In fact, Roy Acuff recorded the song nearly 30 years prior to Nelson in 1947.
-Other legendary artists who had their own versions before Nelson include Hank Williams and Conway Twitty.
+Roy Acuff recorded the song nearly 30 years before Nelson in 1947.
+Other legendary artists who had their versions before Nelson include Slim Whitman, Faron Young, Hank Williams Sr., and Conway Twitty.